 Russia has quite a history of building cities in some of the most remote and harsh environments.
 Murmansk is one of them.
 Despite the long, cold, dark and snowy winters, Murmansk developed into the largest city in the world above the Arctic circle.

 Visiting Murmansk in winter sounds crazy, but it was a highlight of my trip in Russia.
 There are plenty of things to do in Murmansk.
 From visiting nucleair icebreakers to watching the northern lights and playing with huskies on a husky farm.

-Murmansk makes a great budget alternative for your arctic winter adventures that will cost you much more in neighbouring Scandinavia.
+Murmansk is the gateway to the Russian part of Lapland and makes a great budget alternative for your arctic winter adventures that will cost you much more in neighbouring Scandinavia.
 Just make sure you bring enough warm clothes.

 A short history of Murmansk